brook-g/effective-octo-goggles/_posts/2024-05-13-Choice-is-a-luxury.md

 Practice making less hasty decisions.
 Practice connecting your higher vision with your daily life.
 Practice making each moment contribute to your higher vision. [*Pray without ceasing*](https://discoveringprayer.com/blog/7-ways-to-learn-to-pray-without-ceasing) (1 Thessalonians 5:16-18), is a kind reminder.

-When you slow down, you cultivate clarity for yourself.
-You know what you have chosen.
+When you slow down, you cultivate clarity.
+You become aware of choices, revealed and unrevealed.
+You know what to choose.
 You know why.

 No, you don’t need to stick to a choice you make.
 You can change your mind anytime, anywhere.
-When you do, avoid the need to explain your choice(s) unless it affects others.
+Unless it affects others, avoid the need to explain your choice(s).

-You don’t need to justify your choices either.
+You don’t need to justify your choices.
 You don’t need a rational, logical explanation for what you choose to do, or think.
-But realize that, in making up your mind initiates self-accountability.
+But realize that, making up your mind initiates self-accountability.
 A consequence of which is growth.

 Choice is an egalitarian luxury.
-But by taking it for granted, you choose an unexamined life.
+Lacking this awareness makes choice an exclusive luxury.
+When you take it for granted, leads to an unexamined life.
 Choice requisites awareness.
 Knowing it exists [can save your life](https://youtu.be/TCcDm2fGKXI?t=148).

 Time is a platform for making choices.
 Deciding what we want to do/be in x unit of time initiates a level of self-accountability that leads to consistency.
 Consistently matching your highest vision with choices in shorter time horizons from the present brings growth.